rjcassara-/files/resume2019.md

 ## About

-+ Full-stack administrator (Systems, Networks, Databases, Cloud); Short-stack developer (Python, PowerShell, Bash)
++ Seasoned DevOps practitioner with experience building physical, virtual, and cloud systems and networks
++ Developed process automations with Python, PowerShell, Ansible, AWS Lambda, and AWS CloudFormation
 + Over 20 years of experience solving unique and challenging technical issues including:
-    + Deployed additional firewall and new network segmentation into a production cloud environment with less than 1 hour of dowtime to military and civilian users
+    + Deployed additional firewall and new network segmentation into a production cloud environment with less than 1 hour of downtime to military and civilian users
-    + Automated custom AWS volume exports with AWS Lambda
+    + Automated custom cloud volume exports
+    + Implemented measures to cut cloud costs without sacrificing functionality
     + Designed a secured environment to require DoD smart card authentication for production access
     + Developed a system to automate sending and executing updates to isolated cloud environment
 + Experienced at operating independently while keeping vested parties in the loop